Size: 13.4 Linear feet

 William E. L. Bunn (1910-2009) was a designer, muralist, and painter in Ft.
 Madison, Iowa and Ojai, California.
 Bunn was born in Muscatine, Iowa and received his B.A. in Graphic and Plastic Arts and an M.A. in Theater Design, both from the University of Iowa.
 In 1937 he was awarded a one-year post-graduate fellowship as an art intern for Grant Wood.
 From 1938 to 1942 he won four commissions from the Treasury Department to produce murals for Federal buildings.
 He also exhibited paintings, primarily depicting Mississippi River steamboats, at the National Academy of Design, Art Institute of Chicago, Pennsylvania Academy of Fine Arts, and other group shows.
 Beginning in 1943 Bunn worked as an industrial designer at several companies including Sheaffer Pen Company (1946-1967) and Cuckler Steele Span Company (1967-1977).
 After his retirement, he and his wife, Annavene, moved to California, and he continued to paint.
 Bunn was also active in the Theosophical Society and had an interest in aviation.

-Donated by Bunn in 1989 and in 2010 by Bunn's daughter, Chari Petrowski.
-The sketchbooks and sketches on reel 3813 were transferred with Bunn's permssion from the General Services Administration, which had received them from Bunn.
+The collection was donated by William E. L. Bunn in 1989 and in 2010 by Bunn's daughter, Chari Petrowski.
+In 1986 two sketchbooks and sketches were transferred with Bunn's permssion from the General Services Administration, which had received them from Bunn.